ayaanali-z/ayaanali-z/README.md

 Other Background:
 I also am a student journalist.
 I love tech journalism.
 I'm a staff news writer for the Columbia Daily Spectator.

-Contact:
-Instagram: @__ayaanali

-Twitter: @__ayaanali

-Linkedin: Ayaan Ali

-Personal Email: ayaanali5204@outlook.com

-School Email: aa4688@columbia.edu

-Thanks for visiting my profile :-D !
+Reach out to me through any socials!
+I'm most active on Twitter.